By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- The trade deficit declined in July, according to the Census Bureau.
+- Housing starts plunged 9.4% in September, according to the Census Bureau.

-- Brexit, Italian debt dynamics, and the re-emergence of populism risk tipping Europe back into recession.
+- Brexit, Italian debt dynamics, and a fragile European banking system risk tipping Europe back into recession.

 - Weak stimulus in China thus far is showing little sign of slowing the pace of deceleration.